 2. Compostable Toothbrushes

 Compostable bamboo toothbrushes are more eco-friendly than their standard plastic counterparts — and they’re just as effective.
 You should replace your toothbrush every three to four months but a bamboo toothbrush will last just as long as the standard plastic version.
 The only difference is the amount of waste you create when you throw away your toothbrush – bamboo brushes can help you reduce waste.
 Plus,bamboo brushes will look super stylish on your bathroom counter.
+If you’re looking at trying a new one, check out Ecoy!

 3. Plastic-Free Toothpaste Tablets